Home » Days » International » Countdown to Sustainable Gastronomy Day? (2026)

 Key Principles of Sustainable Gastronomy

-• Local Sourcing: Prioritizing ingredients that are grown or produced locally minimizes carbon footprints and promotes community relationships.
+• Local Sourcing: Choosing ingredients grown or produced nearby reduces transportation emissions and strengthens community ties.

-• Waste Reduction: Adopting practices that minimize food waste, such as composting and donating surplus food, helps to combat environmental issues.
+• Waste Reduction: Practices such as composting and donating surplus food help lower environmental pressure.

-• Plant-Based Diets: Encouraging a diet rich in plants can lead to improved health outcomes and reduced environmental impact.
+• Plant-Based Diets: Diets rich in plant-based foods can support public health and reduce environmental strain.

-• Support for Small Farmers: Supporting small-scale farmers contributes to economic resilience and the preservation of local ecosystems.
+• Support for Small Farmers: Backing small-scale producers contributes to economic stability and protects local ecosystems.

 Impact of Sustainable Gastronomy